GBernard314/Big_Beautiful_Chess/readme.md

 <a href="https://github.com/Azarogue">Guillaume BERNARD</a> :

-- Game engine, the one to blame for not knowing the rules well enough.
+- Did the game engine, the one to blame for not knowing the rules well enough.

+- Also the one to acknowledge when everything is working smoothly especially weird moves.